joshfry/joshfry.me/_posts/2013-05-13-omega-reset-for-bourbon-neat.md

 tags: sass, bourbon, bourbon neat, mixin, frontend
 category: notes
 published: true
-exerpt: Omega Reset.
-A Sass mixin for Bourbon Neat that let's you change the number of columns at any breakpoint.
+exerpt: A Sass mixin for Bourbon Neat that let's you change the number of columns at any breakpoint.

 ---